-In 2005 Naseem’s own approach to politics and religion had changed.
-As a student Naseem had been at the fore, leading protests against the occupation both in Kashmir and outside in New Delhi while studying at Jamia Islamia University.
-But in 2005 Naseem embarked upon a deeper engagement with Islam, which ultimately shifted his own approach to politics.
-At this time Naseem had stopped struggling against the occupation directly and inturn shifted his focus towards correcting the ills he believed lay at the heart of his own people.
-Naseem believed that Kashmir would attain freedom only when its own people embraced Islam wholly.
+“I’m happy to share my opinions with you, but please understand, they are informed by Islam.”
+I met Naseem at his office in the Department of Islamic Studies at the University of Kashmir.
+“In 2005 my approach to politics and religion changed.”
+As a student Naseem had been at the political fore.
+He led protests against the occupation both in Kashmir and outside in New Delhi where he was a student at Jamia Islamia University.
+“In 2005 I began to engage with Islam on a deeper level, and this changed my approach to politics.”
+At this time, Naseem said, he stopped struggling against the occupation directly and shifted his focus towards correcting the ills he believed lay at the heart of his own people.
+“I believe Kashmir will only attain freedom when our own people embrace Islam wholly.”

-While there were Muslim countries around the world, Naseem told me that there had not been a true Islamic state, a Caliphate, since the time Prophet Mohammed’s (PBUH) companions, Hazrat Abu Bakr, Hazrat Umar, Hazrat Usman and Hazrat Ali, led the Caliphate for 30 years after Mohammed passed away in the year 632CE.
-It is this kind of governance that Naseem believed would bring about a free Kashmir.
-But if his own people did not respond to the study of Islam, he said he would leave and go some place where they would.
-Naseem happened to mention that he had received offers to teach in America, and it became clear that he was not so much tied to Kashmir but to Islam.
+“While there are Muslim countries all over the world”, Naseem told me, “there hasn’t been a true Islamic state, a Caliphate, since the time Prophet Mohammed’s (PBUH) companions.
+Their names were Hazrat Abu Bakr, Hazrat Umar, Hazrat Usman and Hazrat Ali.
+And they led the Caliphate for 30 years after Mohammed (PBUH) passed away in the year 632CE.
+But we’ve had nothing since.”
+Naseem believed a Caliphate would bring freedom to Kashmir.
+“But if my own people do not respond to the study of Islam, I will leave and go some place where they will.”
+Naseem mentioned that he had received offers to teach in America, and it became clear that his loyalties lay with Islam before Kashmir.

-In contrast to the privacy that western secularism accords to religion, according to Naseem, under Islamic secularism each individual would be judged in the public sphere by the laws of their own religion.
-He spoke of this in relation to how Kashmir’s religious minorities would be treated within a future Islamic state.
-He added that western forms of democracy would never work in the East – the state of affairs in the world today was proof enough of that.
+“In contrast to the privacy that western secularism accords religion, under ‘Islamic secularism’ each individual would be judged in the public sphere by the laws of their own religion.”
+Naseem spoke of this in relation to how Kashmir’s religious minorities would be treated within a future Islamic state.
+“Western forms of democracy will never work in the East – the state of affairs in the world today is proof enough of that.”

-But there were moments, Naseem explained, when one’s emotions took precedence.
-He spoke about the day his brother died in 2007.
-Against what Naseem believed to be Islamically correct, he had joined the streets in protest, fuelled by emotion.
-The very next day, when his emotions cooled Naseem returned to what he described as ‘his senses’.
-He asked, When it is your own brother taking bribes, what is the freedom we are fighting for?
+But there had been moments, Naseem explained, when his emotions took precedence over logic.
+He told me about the day his brother died in 2007.
+Fuelled by raw emotion and pain Naseem joined the protests, despite his belief that it was incorrect to do so according to Islam.
+“The next day, my emotions cooled and I returned to my senses.
+I asked myself, when it is your own brother willing to take bribes, what is the freedom we are fighting for?”